DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 With OnPush, change detection on a component will happen only if one of the properties (field marked with @Input() attribute) of the component has changed or if you've explicitly told Angular that a change has occurred.

 In my experience, this isn't going to generate enough of a performance difference that you can measure in seconds.
 But it is going to make a difference overall and it is a generally quick win.
 So, start here.

+### Run Outside Zones

+To optimize Angular change detection, it helps to understand how change detection works in Angular.
+Part of that equation is that it hooks into the events that are fired.
+This is how, for example, Angular knows to update your screen when a click even occurs, or when data is returned from an HttpClient request.

+But sometimes we may trigger that event in our code when we know that change detection is not required.

+As an example, I have code that runs every 20 seconds to see if we should automatically log the user out.
+To keep this from running the change detection logic, I run this outside of the Zones logic.

+The specific API you are looking for, is `Zones.runOutsideAngular()`

+### Turn Off Zones

+As I said above, there are multiple ways change detection might get triggered.
+And, in fact, your app probably doesn't need all of them.

+You can turn things off using `__Zone_ignore_on_properties`.

+There is more information on this [here](https://github.com/angular/zone.js/blob/master/STANDARD-APIS.md).

+### Use Pipes

+This tip is only really valuable in the cases where the Functional programming's pure functions is relevant.

+The idea behind pure functions, at least as it applies to pipes, is that a function that is pure will always return the same value when given the same parameters.
+So, for example, the function `Add(a, b)` will always return 4 given the parameters 2 and 2.

+Why recompute the value when you give it the same parameters as the previous time you called it?

+You can further take advantage of this optimization on functions that take extra time by using memoization.
+This is the practice of holding onto a computed value and using the parameters as a key to lookup the return value.
+Thus avoiding the computation completely.

+Use this optimization tip intelligently though.
+There are times when values might be "the same" but the content is different.
+I'm thinking about times when you would mutate the contents of an object.
+Say an array you added a value to instead of creating a new array.
+The array object pointer is still the same and so your pure function will not recompute the return value because the pointer didn't change.

+If OnPush isn't giving you all the optimization that you are looking for, creating a pure Pipe is the next step along the same lines.

+This is one place where I'd spend the extra time to verify that my "optimization" isn't actually making the performance worse.

+### Use NgRX Selectors

+Many people aren't aware that NgRX has a Selector mechanism that allows for memoization.
+This means when you call the Selector, if nothing it depends on has changed then you just get back the same answer you got the previous time you executed the method.

+It also looks a lot cleaner than the `() => state.subState` mechanism we started out with.

+### NgRX Features

+And while we are on the subject of NgRX, instead of creating one monster state to rule them all in the AppModule, make use of the Features so that you are only instantiating the store reducers, effects, etc. as you need them.

+### Upgrade to IVY

+In general, I would suggest that you always keep your Angular version up to date.

+While we are on the topic of upgrades.
+In an enterprise environment, my suggestion is to never fall more than 2 major versions behind and never us the current major version.
+I try to keep my team using the latest version of the major version one major version prior to the current version.
+This keeps us relatively current but far enough behind that someone else has figured out all the quirks of the version we are using.

+At a minimum, make sure you are using a version that uses the IVY rendering engine to take advantage of the performance gains it introduced.

 ## Style the Host of your Components